yanalunaterra/nanoid-c/openbsd/README.md

 ## Usage

-Works out of the box on OpenBSD, NetBSD, macOS, Linux, Android, Solaris, illumos, FreeBSD, DragonFly, Haiku, Fuchsia, WASI, and Emscripten.
+Works out of the box on OpenBSD, NetBSD, macOS, Linux, Android, Solaris, illumos, FreeBSD, DragonFly, Haiku, Fuchsia, Emscripten, and WASI.
 Windows support requires a [`getentropy(2)`][] shim.

 To include [`nanoid(3)`][], copy `nanoid.h` and `LICENSE.txt` to your project.